acolomb/elf-mangle/README.md

 Some functionality provided by the *GNU C Library* and used by *elf-mangle* is not available on other platforms.
 The compatibility layer [GNU Gnulib][gnulib] can be used to replace the missing bits.
-The tarball includes the relevant Gnulib sources, so this step can be skipped.
+The tarball includes the relevant *Gnulib* sources, so the following step is only necessary when building from the repository.

 A configuration file for *gnulib-tool* is available in the repository.
-If you have a Gnulib source checkout, copy the needed modules with the following commands:
+If you have a *Gnulib* source checkout, copy the needed modules with the following commands:

 	gnulib-tool --update
-	autoreconf -i
+	autoreconf -i -f

 [gnulib]: http://www.gnu.org/software/gnulib/ "Gnulib home page"